ethereum/trin/book/src/developers/contributing/releases/README.md

 # Releases

-This section covers the process of making a Trin release.
+This section covers the process of making & deploying a Trin release.